oracle/node-oracledb/doc/api.md

 Constants for [`getConnection()`](#getconnectiondb) `privilege` properties.

-These specify what privileges should be used by the connection that is being established.
+These specify what [privilege](#getconnectiondbattrsprivilege) should be used by the connection that is being established.

 ```
 oracledb.SYSDBA                 // (2) SYSDBA privileges